 Vibrant social and vital economic environments are supported as much by the designs of coffee shops, sidewalks, dry cleaners, grocery stores, playgrounds, and doctors’ and lawyers’ offices as with the business they generate.
-In setting the stage for such places to become reality, Land and Life brings into collaborative teams, underutilized resources such as students and retirees.
+In setting the stage for such places to be planned, Land and Life® LLC brings into collaborative teams, underutilized resources such as students and retirees.
 Not only has their joining, time and again, contributed to public, private, and governmental cooperation but also their energy and creativity have accelerated change.

 Built Environment: social equity in diversity

-Streetscapes, neighborhoods, and city districts designed for people provide a hierarchy of spaces in which people can socialize informally, formally, professionally, and publically as a more democratic and inclusive community.
-These communities have high levels of social capital and a built-in social resiliency.
+Streetscapes, neighborhoods, and districts designed as a social infrastructure provide spaces in which people socialize informally, formally, professionally, and publicly as a more democratic and inclusive community.
+These communities have high levels of social capital and a built-in resiliency.

 Built Character: sense of place is critical to people’s wellbeing